primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/v2/referral-modal.png)

 As with transfers, consent of the individual is required for referral.
-Consent for referral is found on the Data Confidentialty form under the Identification/Registration Form Group.
+Consent for referral is found on the Data Confidentialty form.

 The following fields are important for selecting a user:
  * **Service** you are requesting the other user perform